tuna-arch/tuna/docs/kalkulu.markdown

 The `OUT` register is read-only and stores the output of non-destructive commands (math, such as addition and subtraction).

-## Hardware design

-There are 3 multiplexers sending input to the modules, for `CMD`, `IN1`, `IN2`.

-There is one multiplexer which connects to the same module's `OUT` lead.

-Each connection on the multiplexer goes to individual modules -- each has three inputs and one output -- `CMD`, `IN1`, `IN2`, and `OUT` respectively.

 ## Opcodes/operands and what they do

     | Opcode | Operand         | Expression         |